 Post – Commissioning of VSD/VFD

 After the successful commissioning of variable speed drive, make a clear report of the works done.
-Also maintain a record of set parameters and current noted while testing on no load and full, load at various speeds.
+Also maintain a record of set parameters and current readings noted while testing at no-load as well as at full load, at various speeds.